 - Coinomi Wallet: If you want an BTC compatible wallet that will work on your phone, look no further than the Coinomi Wallet.
 This multi-coin wallet supports iOS, Andriod phones and there’s also a Mac/Windows/Linux desktop client.

 Step 2.
-Find a Bitcoin exchange or broker
+Find an exchange or broker

 - Bittrex: Boasting a slick, easy to navigate interface and speedy transaction times, this US-based exchange supports over 200 currencies and direct BTC purchases using major fiat currencies.
 A Bittrex mobile app has recently been launched.